wintrmut3/zeronote/README.md

 *Fig 2: Viewer interface.*

 ### Exporting
-I'm still working on rendering to PDF, but:
+**THIS IS CURRENTLY BROKEN, I RECOMMEND A FULL PAGE SCREENSHOT APP UNTIL I CAN FIX IT** I'm still working on rendering to PDF, but:
 - The export just opens the preview div in its own window
 - Chrome's print option to set up: